 Furthermore, each internal company operates an Export Control Committee, which screens all the export transactions of the relevant company and refers the screening results to the Screening Committee for discussion.

 Export Control Training and Guidance

-To provide Group-wide training in export control covering all Group companies, the Head Office Export Control Section organizes Group-Wide Export Control Training Meetings each year at a number of offices throughout Japan, with external lecturers invited from the Center for Information on Security Trade Control (CISTEC).
+To provide Group-wide training in export control covering all Group companies, the Head Office Trade Compliance Department organizes Group-Wide Export Control Training Meetings each year at a number of offices throughout Japan, with external lecturers invited from the Center for Information on Security Trade Control (CISTEC).
 Concurrently, each internal company offers export control training as a separate module in its grade-specific training.

-An export control audit is carried out jointly by the Head Office Auditing Department and the Head Office Export Control Section, which perform individual audits once a year of all internal companies and of major Group companies in Japan.
+An export control audit is carried out jointly by the Head Office Auditing Department and the Head Office Trade Compliance Department, which perform individual audits once a year of all internal companies and of major Group companies in Japan.